robertcorponoi/godot_rust_helper/README.md

 **Options:**
 - `--targets` Native components in Godot can target multiple platforms and godot_rust_helper needs to know ahead of time what platforms you plan to target your components for with the available options currently being: windows, linux, and osx.
 For example if you are targeting Windows and OSX, you need to have have cargo set to build a dll and a dylib file and you would pass `--targets=windows,osx` as the targets.
 By default if no targets are passed then just `--targets=windows` will be set.
 -`--output-path` godot_rust_helper has to place a gdnlib file and the build files in the game's directory.
 By default these files are placed at the root of the game directory but you can specify a directory in the game (existing or not) where these files go instead using this option.
+-`--nativescript-path` The path in the Godot project where all of the nativescript files will be output.
+By default the nativescript files are placed at the root of the Godot project.

 **examples:**